Call: (309) 681-0200

 An advantage of immediate dentures is that the wearer does not have to be without teeth during the healing period.
 However, bones and gums can shrink over time, especially during the period of healing in the first six months after the removal of teeth.
 When gums shrink, immediate dentures require relining to fit properly.
 A final denture can then be made once the tissues have healed.
 Healing may take up to 6-8 months, depending on how many extractions were performed.

 An overdenture is a removable denture that fits over a small number of remaining natural teeth or implants.
 The natural teeth must be prepared to provide stability and support for the denture.

 Partial dentures are often a solution when several teeth are missing.
 Removable partial dentures usually consist of replacement teeth attached to pink or gum-colored plastic bases, which are sometimes connected by metal framework.
 Removable partial dentures can attach to your natural teeth with metal clasps, however it varies per patient.
 We also offer flexible partials and clear clasps to offer a more esthetic and comfortable alternative to metal partials.

-The denture is completed in our lab using one of two techniques: cold pour processing and heat cured processing.
+The denture is completed by a lab technician using one of two techniques: cold pour processing and heat cured processing.
 There are advantages to each, and the doctor will talk to you about which option fits your needs and budget.

 For the first few weeks, a new denture may feel awkward or bulky.
 However, your mouth will eventually become accustomed to wearing it.
 Inserting and removing the denture will require some practice.
 Your denture should easily fit into place.
 If you have a partial denture, never force the partial denture into position by biting down.
 This could bend or break the clasps.